kennycason/kennycason/posts/2016-04-04-wordpress-hack-fix-google-redirects-to-spam.markdown

 I also noticed another file named `sawsalag.php`.
 Very curious what that means. :)

-It's contents are yet another set of obscured code.
+Its contents are yet another set of obscured code.
 This time it's a bit less obvious than a giant block of base 64.
 Instead it's obfuscated PHP.

 ```{.php .numberLines startFrom="1"}
 <?php